-The Artists Turning Illness Into Comics
+These Are Not Sad Stories

 It helps that some of those doctors, nurses, and residents are cartoonists themselves, like Williams, but also (to list a few) Grace Farris, Mike Natter, and palliative care physician Nathan Gray, who in a recent graphic medicine story for Topic wrote that doctors and nurses are similarly “searching for ways to reinject humanity into our hospital routines.”

 The strongest force driving graphic medicine cartoonists seems to be an urge to create the thing that the artist would have appreciated reading themselves the first time around.
-“Whatever the subject, whether it’s cancer, bipolar disorder, loss of a child, ADHD, or surviving sexual trauma,” nurse and Graphic Medicine co-editor MK Czerwiac (also known as Comic Nurse) told me, “the artist’s intention is for the book to serve as a guide for others.”
+“Whatever the subject, whether it’s cancer, bipolar disorder, loss of a child, ADHD, or surviving sexual trauma,” nurse and Graphic Medicine co-editor MK Czerwiec (also known as Comic Nurse) told me, “the artist’s intention is for the book to serve as a guide for others.”

 Lindsay said something similar: “The last thing I wanted to do was suggest that my journey was anything like anybody else’s, but I also knew that there were various parts of my story that other people might relate to.”
 Specifically: “the realities of having a chronic illness, of dealing with it within our health-care system, and of being involuntarily hospitalized.”